Material change notification policy

 - Notwithstanding, TEQSA would expect providers to notify TEQSA of the following changes:

-- changes that may impact on good standing, such as allegations of research misconduct under the Australian Code for the Responsible Conduct of Research or unscheduled compliance audits by another regulator or government department.
+- changes that impact on good standing, such as allegations of research misconduct under the Australian Code for the Responsible Conduct of Research or unscheduled compliance audits by another regulator or government department

-- Notifications must be submitted via email to materialchanges [at] teqsa.gov.au.
+- Notifications, including notifications under the ESOS Act, must be submitted via email to firstname.lastname@example.org.

 - In the event of multiple changes taking place at the same time, only one consolidated notification is required.

-Providers can contact their case manager to discuss any queries regarding material change notifications.
+Providers can contact the Compliance and Investigations Team, via email@example.com to discuss questions about material change notifications.